gre/gl-react/README.md

 - **Uniform bindings**: bindings from JavaScript objects to OpenGL GLSL language types (bool, int, float, vec2, vec3, vec4, mat2, mat3, mat4, sampler2D...)
 - **Support for images** as a texture uniform.
 - **Support for `<canvas>`, `<video>`** as a texture uniform.

+`gl-react` primary goal is not to do 3D.
+The library currently focus on stacking fragment shaders (that runs with static vertex) and exposes these features in a simple API applying React paradigm.
+This already unlock a lot of capabilities shown in the examples.

+3D graphics implies more work on vertex shader and vertex data.
+We might eventually implement this.
+In the meantime, if this is a use-case for you, feel free to [comment on this issue](https://github.com/ProjectSeptemberInc/gl-react/issues/6).

 ## Installation